bbauska/zombiePolitics/README.md

 ture.
 He writes:
 The mistreatment of children is something not so funny that has been neglected on the road to investigations of and calls for prosecution of those responsible for torture.
-George W. Bush has never been asked about the abuse of children in American-run prisons in the “war on terror.”
+George W. Bush has never been asked about the abuse of children in American-run prisons in the "war on terror."
 It is high time for Bush and others to be held accountable for what is arguably the most egregious of all their war crimewthe abuse and death of children, who should never have been anestcd in the first place.
 The best kept secret of Bush’s war crimes is that thou­ sands of children have been imprisoned, tortured, and otherwise denied rights under the